pyrodactyl-oss/blueprint-framework/README.md

 <br/><h2 align="center">💖 Donate</h2>

 Blueprint is free and open-source software.
-We play a vital role in the Pterodactyl modding community and empower developers with tools to bring their ideas to life.
+We play a vital role in the Pyrodactyl modding community and empower developers with tools to bring their ideas to life.
 To keep everything up and running, we rely heavily on [donations](https://hcb.hackclub.com/blueprint/donations).
 We're also nonprofit!

 [**Donate to our nonprofit organization**](https://hcb.hackclub.com/donations/start/blueprint) or [view our open finances](https://hcb.hackclub.com/blueprint).